Click Here for Winter Weather Remote Learning Day Information

 - Willard Elementary

-- Jefferson (PM class will be cancelled)
+- Jefferson (PM class will be canceled)

 - John Deere Middle School